JackRakham/JackRakham/README.md

-<p align="left">¡Hi! my name is Julian Villate, I'm a recent computer science bachelor graduate who loves to work with data and server-side applications</p>
+<p align="left">¡Hi!
+My name is Julian Villate.
+I'm a recent Computer Science graduate with a passion for working with data and server-side applications.</p>

 ###